 On Saturday, I headed out of town for my niece’s birthday.
 This was a prime mile-earning opportunity.
 Not just because the stores in the area are generally ms-friendly, but because the road there is littered with Target and Walmart stores.
 I don’t know how they all stay in business when they’re practically next to each other.

 I pulled up to my go-to Target store in Roseville, which set off a series of issues that left me wondering whether Target had begun hard-coding their registers to reject PIN-enabled gift cards.
 I pulled out my Target Prepaid REDcard (aka Redbird) and told the cashier I’d like to load $500 on it.
-I swiped the card, selected the “debit” option, then swiped a Vanilla Visa gift card purchased at CVS.
-I passed the screen asking if I wanted cash back, the entire amount on the card, etc….then an error message popped up on the PIN pad: “Unable to accept card type.”
+After swiping the card, I selected the “debit” option, then swiped a Vanilla Visa gift card purchased at CVS.
+I passed the screen asking if I wanted cash back, the entire amount on the card, etc. Then an error message popped up on the PIN pad: “Unable to accept card type.”

-> Things kept going downhill when a nearby Neighborhood Walmart wouldn’t accept the GCM Visa for a money order purchase – again, it wasn’t the cashier but the register that gave me trouble.
+Things kept going downhill when a nearby Neighborhood Walmart wouldn’t accept the GCM Visa for a money order purchase – again, it wasn’t the cashier but the register that gave me trouble.